uinix-js/uinix-ui/readme.md

 ## UI Systems

-With `uinix`, it is extremely simple to build and maintain UI systems, as demonstrated with links to a number of well-known web applications.
+With `uinix`, it is extremely simple to build and maintain UI systems.

-> Links will be updated once UI systems are ready.
+Please visit the [demos][] page to view demos of these UI systems:
+- Discord

-- [`uinix-ui-system-simple`][uinix-ui-system-simple]
+- Github
-- `uinix-ui-system-github`
+- Instagram
-- `uinix-ui-system-discord`
+- Reddit
-- `uinix-ui-system-spotify`
+- Simple
-- `uinix-ui-system-reddit`
+- Slack
-- `uinix-ui-system-instagram`
+- Spotify

 ## Related